top of page

 My leadership story, the origin of Terranova Consulting

-I wish I could tell you my leadership story is one of a meteoric rise to success, filled with cultivated potential and personal fulfillment.
+I wish I could tell you my leadership story is one of a meteoric rise to success, filled with potential and fulfillment.

 I wish I could tell you leadership came naturally and every professional opportunity ended with positive outcomes.

-I wish I could tell you I fully understood what an awesome responsibility leadership was to those around me.
+I wish I could tell you I fully understood what an awesome responsibility leadership when I first became one.

 I wish I could tell you I was a great leader, but the truth is, I made just about every mistake in the book.